blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 ```
 Missile Wall (1st)
-Casting Time: Reaction, when a ranged attack targets you.
+Casting Speed: Reaction, when a ranged attack targets you.
-Range: Self
+Distance: Self
 Duration: 1 round
 You sense incoming projectiles and use your reaction to attempt to stop them.
 Until the start of your next turn, you may subtract the amount you rolled on